Cross-Platform npm Scripts: Why Your Windows Commands Fail on macOS/Linux (and How to Fix Them)

 ✗ Command Not Found

-The Core Issue: Different operating systems use different shell syntaxes for setting environment variables.
-Windows uses set VAR=value, while Unix systems use VAR=value or export VAR=value.
+The Core Issue: Windows uses set VAR=value, while Unix systems use VAR=value or export VAR=value.
+They don't speak the same shell language.

 set VARIABLE=value && npm start